 |Complementary Therapy||Acupuncture, homeopathy, herbal medicine, Chiropractic manipulation, physiotherapy, osteopathy and hydrotherapy (max £450).
 Lifetime plans only.|

 Types of Pet Protect Dog and Cat Insurance Policies

-Pet Protect offers two levels of Lifetime pet insurance cover, which provide cover for both accidents and illnesses over the course of your pet's life.
-There is no time limit on treatment cover.
+Pet Protect offers two levels of Lifetime pet insurance cover, which provide cover for both accidents and illnesses over the course of your pet's life, and a maximum benefit plan that covers up to a fixed amount per condition.
+There is no time limit on treatment cover, so long as you keep up with payments and keep the policy active.
 Ongoing and recurring conditions are reimbursable, so long as the policy remains in force.
-Each year when you renew, the limits reset.

 For more information on pet insurance cover in general, please see our article on What Does Pet Insurance Cover in the UK.

 Pet Protect's Lifelong Extra insurance plan provides up to £6,000 of Lifetime vet cover per year.
+Each year when you renew, the limits reset.
 Additionally, cover limits for Recovery Costs, Kennel/Cattery Fees, Holiday Cancellation, Loss by Theft/Straying, Death due to Accident and Travel Cover are higher with the Extra plan than with the Plus plan, as you can see in the table below.

 Pet Protect Coverage Amounts

 |Policy Name||Condition Care||Lifetime Essential||Lifetime Saver||Lifetime Standard||Lifetime Plus||Lifetime Extra|

 |Cruciate Ligament Rupture||-||£750 ppy||£750 ppy||£750 ppy||£750 ppy||£750 ppy|